EmilyGarredQCA/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](EarthAnalyzer.jpg)

 This project is related to the plant watering project because it is also used to test the soil condition exept on a larger and more involved and detailed scale.
-By being able to test a larger area with the technology set on wheels for use on large farm land and then send different alerts directly to your phone about the moisture level and soil condition.
+By being able to test a larger area with the technology set on wheels for use on large farm land and then send different alerts directly to your phone about the moisture level and soil condition, gives the ability to monitor the land without walking the entire distance.

 ### Related project 2 ###
 Robotic Arm from Recycled Materials